 The U.S. Justice Department opened an investigation relating to Autonomy Corp. after Hewlett-Packard Co.
-(HPQ) accused the software company of misrepresenting its performance before being bought last year.
+(HPQ:US) accused the software company of misrepresenting its performance before being bought last year.

 Justice Department representatives informed the company on Nov.
 21 of the probe, Hewlett-Packard said Dec.
 27 in its annual 10-K regulatory filing.
 The computer maker booked an $8.8 billion writedown related to Autonomy last month after finding that some revenue had been recorded prematurely or improperly.